 Changes (mutations) in the APC gene can lead to the development of Familial Adenomatous Polyposis (FAP).

-If a causative APC gene mutation is identified in your family (in someone who has FAP), other relatives at risk of carrying the gene change can be offered predictive genetic testing.
+If an APC gene mutation is identified in your family (in someone who has FAP) other relatives can be offered predictive genetic testing.
 Predictive testing can be done even though you may not have any signs or symptoms yet.

 Sometimes a gene mutation cannot be found in the family.
 In this case, Familial Adenomatous Polyposis (FAP) may be due to other gene changes that research has not yet identified.
 If the family gene mutation is not found, predictive testing is not able to be offered to other family members.

 A blood test is needed for genetic testing.
 For further information speak with a Genetic Counsellor.

 A rare form of Familial Adenomatous Polyposis (FAP) called attenuated FAP occurs in some people.

 Attenuated FAP involves polyps—generally less than 100—and people with attenuated FAP will typically develop polyps and/or cancer later than people with classic FAP.